bollu/bollu.github.io/README.md

 I began documenting formal proofs to these problems.
 Here's a link to [my competitive programming notes](https://github.com/bollu/notes/blob/master/competitive-programming/main.pdf), which attempts to formally state and prove the correctness of these questions.

+## Discrete differential geometry

+I love the research of [Keenan Crane](https://www.cs.cmu.edu/~kmcrane/), who works on bridging old school differential geometry with computational techniques.
+All of his papers are lucid, full of beautiful figures and crazy ideas.

+##### Replusive curves

+Chris Yu, Henrik Schumacherm, and Keenan have a new paper on [Repulsive Curves](http://www.cs.cmu.edu/~kmcrane/Projects/RepulsiveCurves/RepulsiveCurves.pdf) is really neat.
+It allows one to create curves that minimize a repulsive force, and can be subject to other arbitrary constraints.
+The actual algorithm design leads one to think about all sorts of things like fractional calculus.
+To be honest, I find it insane that fractional calculus finds a practical use.
+Definitely a cool read.

+##### SAGE implementation

+- I have a [work in progress PR](https://github.com/bollu/SAGE/tree/u/gh-bollu%2Fjan-17-2021-discrete-diffgeo-homology) that implements Keenan Crane's [Geodesics in Heat](https://arxiv.org/abs/1204.6216) algorithms within SAGE.
+Unfortunately, the problem was this implementing this requires heavy sparse numerical linear algebra, something that sage did not have at the time I attempted this.
+- This led to me [opening an issue about sparse Cholesky decomposition](https://trac.sagemath.org/ticket/13674) on the SAGE issue tracker.
+- Happily, the issue was fixed late this year by SAGE pulling in `cvxopt` as a dependency!
+- I can get back to this now in 2022, since there's enough support within SAGE now to actually succeed!

 ## Writing a text editor (dropped)